jul0105/last-byte.github.io/_posts/2019-04-10-angr-introduction-part3.md

 You can see two buffers are allocated through `malloc()` (highlighted in green and blue), both of them 9 byte big.
 You can deduce it by looking at what's pushed before `malloc()` is called, as this function takes only a parameter, which is the size of the buffer to allocate, and returns the address of the buffer through `EAX`.

 In fact, you can see that after both calls the content of `EAX` is copied to two memory areas that Binary Ninja identifies as `buffer0` and `buffer1`.
 These memory areas are located respectively at `0xABCC8A4` and `0xABCC8AC`.

+In red you can see instead the call to `scanf()` that writes to the two addresses two strings of 8 characters (8 characters plus a NULL byte to terminate the string, that's why `malloc()` allocated 9 bytes per buffer).